JohnSundell/ImagineEngine/README.md

 If you need help getting started or have a question about Imagine Engine, feel free to [open an issue](https://github.com/JohnSundell/ImagineEngine/issues/new)!
 We're a friendly community who would love to get more people involved.

 Imagine Engine is in active development, with new features being constantly added.
 Need something new, or want to help out making the engine even more capable?
-[Browse and create new issues](https://github.com/JohnSundell/ImagineEngine/issues) and let's build some awesome games together! 🚀
+[Browse and create new issues](https://github.com/JohnSundell/ImagineEngine/issues) or [open a PR](https://github.com/JohnSundell/ImagineEngine/pull/new/master).

+Lets build some awesome games together! 🚀